 State the purpose of the original contract in detail.
 What was expected of both parties?
 What was the timeline of the work as outlined in the contract?
 What were the deliverables as stated in the contract?

 This letter is regarding our contract for Company A to renovate our restaurant kitchen.
 The renovation began on June 20, 20XX, and was due for completion on August 1, 20XX.
-This included but was not limited to complete reflooring, plumbing upgrades, new drywall, and electrical replacement.
+This included, but was not limited to complete reflooring, plumbing upgrades, new drywall, and electrical replacement.

 Contract date

-Include when the contract was signed originally, and what were the contract’s deadlines that were agreed upon by both parties.
+Include when the contract was originally signed and what the contract’s deadlines were that were agreed upon by both parties.

 The two parties entered into this contract on June 1, 20XX.
-Work was set to start on June 20, 20XX and is due to be completed by August 1, 20XX.
+Work was set to start on June 20, 20XX, and is due to be completed by August 1, 20XX.

-Reason for terminating
+Reasons for terminating

 Consider this element of the letter carefully.
-Consider whether you are terminating the contract based on material cause, or terminating for convenience.
+Consider whether you are terminating the contract based on material cause or terminating for convenience.
 Outline any breaches of the contract clearly and concisely, remembering to keep your tone friendly and polite.

 We wish to terminate this contract based on a material breach of the contract.
 The work has not been completed in the allotted time, and Company A has not been able to rectify the situation despite our notice for an opportunity to cure.